Flash Fiction / Serial Killer

 And then, when hope was all but gone, he had been out driving to the supermarket.
 A middle-aged man was stapling signs to lamp-posts.
 They had the word MISSING in large red letters and the photo on them was of a smiling woman that now had her face to his wall.
 The Universe had spoken.
 He had followed the man as he drove around the area putting up one sign after another.
-He didn’t notice the anguish on this father’s face.
-He didn’t see the tired way he walked from his small car to the lamp-post or fence he was heading for.
-It was easy to wait until the man went down a cul-de-sac; the one car trapping the other from escape.
+He didn’t notice the anguish on the old face.
+He didn’t see the tired way the man walked from his small car to the lamp-post or fence he was heading for.
+It was easy to wait until the destination was down a cul-de-sac; the one car trapping the other from escape.
 He was knocked out and bundled into the boot within seconds.
 Soon he would be sinking into place next to his daughter (for surely this was her father).

 They were all there now; his family on the wall.
 The slow drip of fluid from someone’s dangling foot punctuated the silence, and he knew that he had finished.
 He also knew that the next name he would hear would be his own.

 It was a summons from the front door.
 The sound rang through the house as he was stepping up on the stool in front of the wall.